Piggyback Plant (Tolmiea menziesii) Indoor Care, Propagation, Problems and Remedies

 Potting Mix

-The best potting mix for Piggyback Plant should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
-Most all purpose potting mixes are ideal for the plant.
+The best potting mix for Piggyback Plant should be rich and well-draining to prevent it from getting soggy while providing the required nutrients.
+A blend of 50% potting soil, 30% peat moss and 20% perlite is ideal for this plant.

 Repotting